madhu314/rn-intro-mobile-developer/docs/README_ios.md

 - Get rid of storyboard configuration.
 In Project -> General, change main interface to LaunchScreen

-- Go to app delegate and add the following code
+- Go to app delegate and add the following code to applicationDidLaunch method

 ```swift
 self.window = UIWindow(frame: UIScreen.main.bounds)